pedro-curto/Resumos-ESof/resumos.md

 Add functionality -> Test -> Change structure -> Test -> Repeat

 - TDD Refactoring

-- Litter-Pickup Refactoring
+Litter-Pickup Refactoring
+: Always leave the code better than when you found it.

 - Comprehension Refactoring
 - Preparatory Refactoring (make the change easy, then make the easy change)

-- Planned Refactoring
+Planned Refactoring
+: Failed to refactoring while working.

-- Long-term Refactoring
+Long-term Refactoring
+: Making a large-scale change to a software system in gradual way that allows you to release the system regularly while the change is in progress.

 ## Workflows of Refactoring
 Two hats metaphor: